 - ⅓ cup hot water

-- Get cutlets out of the fridge, trim excess fat off them if desired.
+- Trim any excess fat off the cutlets if desired.

-- Make lamb seasoning up by mixing salt, lemon pepper, dried rosemary, dried oregano, garlic and onion powder together.
+- Make the seasoning up by mixing salt, lemon pepper, dried rosemary, dried oregano, garlic and onion powder together.

 - Lightly brush the cutlets with olive oil and season on each side with lamb seasoning.